-One area that causes a lot of confusion with regard to Medicaid is the look-back period.
-Medicaid, unlike Medicare, is a means-based program, which means that you are only eligible for it if you have very few assets.
-The government does not want you to transfer all your assets on Monday in order to qualify for Medicaid on Tuesday, so it has imposed a penalty on people who transfer assets without receiving fair value in return.
+One area that causes a lot of confusion with regard to Medicaid is the lookback period.
+Medicaid, unlike Medicare, is a means-based program, which means you are only eligible for it if you have very few assets.
+The government doesn’t want you to transfer all your assets on Monday in order to qualify for Medicaid on Tuesday, so it has imposed a penalty on people who transfer assets without receiving fair value in return.

 Can I Transfer Assets?

-In order to identify who has transferred assets, states require a person applying for Medicaid to disclose all financial transactions he or she was involved in during the five years before the Medicaid application.
-This five-year period is known as the “look-back period.”
-The state Medicaid agency then determines whether the Medicaid applicant transferred any assets for less than fair market value during this period.
+To identify who has transferred assets, states require a person applying for Medicaid to disclose all financial transactions they were involved in during the five years before the Medicaid application.
+This five-year period is known as the “lookback period.”
+The state Medicaid agency then determines whether the Medicaid applicant transferred any assets for less than fair market value during that time.

 Any transfer can be scrutinized, no matter how small.
 There is no exception for charitable giving or gifts to grandchildren.
 Informal payments to a caregiver may be considered a transfer for less than fair market value if there is no written agreement.
-Similarly, loans to family members can trigger a penalty period if there is no written documentation.
-The burden of proof is on the Medicaid applicant to prove that the transfer was not made in order to qualify for Medicaid.
+Similarly, loans to family members can trigger a penalty period without written documentation.
+The burden of proof is on the Medicaid applicant to prove that the transfer was not made to qualify for Medicaid.

 Look-Back Period Exclusions

-Transferring assets to certain recipients will not trigger a period of Medicaid ineligibility even if the transfers occurred during the look-back period.
+Transferring assets to certain recipients won’t trigger a period of Medicaid ineligibility even if the transfers occurred during the lookback period.
 These exempt recipients include the following: